 Requisite: Chemistry 21 and Biology 19; Chemistry 22 is a co-requisite.
 Anyone who wishes to take the course but does not satisfy these criteria should obtain permission from the instructor.
 Spring semester.
-Professors Williamson (Biology) and Jaswal (Chemistry).2016-17: Not offered
+Professors Williamson (Biology) and Jaswal (Chemistry).2016-17: Offered in Spring 2017

 The structure, bonding, and symmetry of transition metal-containing molecules and inorganic solids are discussed.
 Structure and bonding in transition metal complexes are examined through molecular orbital and ligand field theories, with an emphasis on the magnetic, spectral, and thermodynamic properties of transition metal complexes.
 Reactions of transition metal complexes, including the unique chemistry of organometallic compounds, will be examined.
 The laboratory experiments complement lecture material and include a final independent project.
 Four hours of class and four hours of laboratory per week.

 Requisite: Chemistry 21 or consent of the instructor.
 Fall semester.
 Professor Burkett.2016-17: Offered in Fall 2016